awslabs/sagemaker-debugger/docs/mxnet/README.md

 Following code shows how to initialize the hook with the above collection.

 ```
- # Create a tornasole hook.
+ # Create a hook.
 The initialization of hook determines which tensors
  # are logged while training is in progress.
  # Following function shows the hook initialization that enables logging of
  # weights, biases and gradients in the model along with the inputs and outputs of the model.
-def create_tornasole_hook(output_s3_uri, block):
+def create_hook(output_s3_uri, block):
     # Create a SaveConfig that determines tensors from which steps are to be stored.
     # With the following SaveConfig, we will save tensors for steps 1, 2 and 3.
     save_config = SaveConfig(save_steps=[1, 2, 3])